 1) What am I working on/writing?

 I make sure to write something every day.
 Whether I have a deadline for a paid-pitched article or I simply free write in my journal, I write every single day.The daily practice of putting words together keeps my brain limber.
 I find this habit particularly important now that I’m pregnant because it is so easy to get distracted.

-It’s a slow plodding process, to be honest.
-I get stuck a lot, do a lot of free writing, and have been using my own prompts regularly to work through the kinks.
-You can download the first chapter here.
+It’s been a fun process, and I do get stuck but have been using my own prompts regularly to work through the kinks.

 The second thing?
 A writing retreat.

-The fabulous Jeannie Mark of Nomadic Chick and I are putting together a writing retreat for 2015.
-Our vision?
-To create an inspirational space where you can relax, be inspired and feel freed to write that which you’ve always wanted to write.
+I launched my first Creative Revolution international writing retreat in 2015.
+The vision?
+To create an inspirational space where you can relax, be inspired and feel free to write that which you’ve always wanted to write.

-Jeannie and I hosted our first retreat in Costa Rica in 2015, and it was amazing.
+I hosted the first retreat in Costa Rica in 2015, and it was amazing.
 We filled all 10 spaces and every woman on the retreat left with a finished piece of writing and a clear plan for what she wanted in her writing life.

 2) How does my work/writing differ from others of its genre?